ronaldgreeff/genderio/README.md

 #### The Application's Structure
 The application is built using three modules:
+All views have appropriate flashed messages, but are easily found in the code so not mentioned detailed below.

 - ##### auth
 Auth uses `flask-login` to take care of some of the boilerplate for user registration and login.
 I've extended the module to include email confirmation, confirmation resend and password reset.
 Flask-login includes a very useful `current_user` hook used throughout the project.

+###### tokenizers
+Rely on `URLSafeTimedSerializer` to set time limit on token `generate_confirmation_token(email)`
+Generates confirmation token using user's email address, and `SECRET_KEY` and `SECURITY_PASSWORD_SALT` env variables `confirm_email_token(token, expiration=3600)`
+1 hour window.
+Returns False if BadData or BadSignature, else returns user's de-serialized email address

+###### views
+- signup() /signup
+  GET: Return sign-up form
+  POST: Validate sign-up form.
+Check if email address already used.
+If not, create the user.
+User password is set using `set_password` method on `User`  model.
+Send a confirmation email by tokenizing their email and generating url to `auth.confirm_email`, using the `email_confirm` template
+  Redirect to `main.dashboard`

+- signin() /signin
+  GET: Redirect user if already authenticated, else return sign-in form
+  POST: Validate sign-in form.
+If credentials correct, redirect to `main.dashboard`, else redirect to `auth.signin`

+- unconfirmed() /unconfirmed
+  GET: simply renders unconfirmed template

+- confirm_email(token) /confirm/<token>
+  GET: Validate token.
+If valid token, confirm user Redirect to `main.dashboard`

+- resend_confirmation() /resend
+  Requires user to be logged in
+  GET: Tokenises `current_user`'s email and emails `email_confirm` template Redirect to `auth.unconfirmed`

+- logout() /logout
+  GET: Executes `flask_login.logout_user()`
+  Redirect to `main.index` (which redirects to `auth.signin` if not signed in)

+- reset() /reset
+  GET: Return email address form
+  POST: If valid email, tokenize email and generate url to `auth.confirm_reset`, then send using `email_reset` template Redirect to `auth.signin`

+- confirm_reset(token) /reset/<token>
+  GET: Validate token.
+If valid token, return password reset form
+  POST: Validate reset form
+  Redirect to `auth.signin`

 - ##### main
 The primary application consists of a dashboard that allows the user to manage their babies.
 It takes into account that users may have existing children and that unborn babies may not yet be given a name.
 Users can upload image formats specified in `config.py`.